tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_switching_to_docs_as_code.md

 To keep everyone in sync, we asked that each writer check their version of Jekyll and manually upgrade to the latest version.
 This turned out not to be much of an issue since there wasn't much of a difference from one Jekyll gem version to the next (at least for the features we were using).

 Ultimately, I learned that it's one thing to update all the Jekyll gems and other dependencies on your own machine, but it's an entirely different effort to update these gems within a build management server in an engineering environment you don't own.
+We relied on the engineering team to make these updates (but often had to plead and beg them to do it).

 ## Figuring out translation workflows